Silverbeet 'Compact Deep Green'

 Yates Success Ultra controls a range of common caterpillars, including cabbage white butterfly caterpillars, on a variety of plants, including potatoes, tomatoes, pip fruit and stone fruit.
 Spraying should start as soon as the first caterpillars or their damage is spotted and repeat applications every 7 days.

-Spinetoram controls caterpillars via both contact action and ingestion.
-It also has what is called ‘translaminar action’, which enables it to move from the upper to lower leaf surfaces, helping to make it rain fast.
+The active constituent in Yates Success Ultra, spinetoram, is derived from beneficial soil bacteria.
+It controls caterpillars via both contact action and ingestion.
+It also has what's called ‘translaminar action’, which enables it to penetrate upper leaf surfaces to move to the lower leaf surfaces, assisting coverage and helping to make it rainfast.

 Share